mik3y/django-spicy-id/README.md

 - **`prefix`**: A fixed string value that will be the same for all IDs of this record type, forever.
 - **`separator`**: A configurable separator which, like `prefix`, is fixed forever; usually `_` (the default) or `-` (another popular choice).
-- **`encoded_value`**: The numeric portion of the id.
-This library supports using base 16 (hex) or base 62.
+- **`encoded_value`**: The encoded value portion of the id.

+This library gives you two ways to add typed IDs to your models:

+- **`TypeIDField`** implements the [TypeID](https://github.com/jetify-com/typeid) spec: a globally-unique, k-sortable UUIDv7 rendered in Crockford base32 and stored in a native `UUIDField` column (e.g. `user_01h455vb4pex5vsknk084sn02q`).
+A good choice for new models and for retrofitting existing UUID fields.
-Importantly, the underlying database value is still stored and retrieved as a _numeric type_, just like an `AutoField`, `SmallAutoField`, or `BigAutoField`.
+- **The "spicy" auto fields** (`SpicyAutoField` and `SpicyBigAutoField`) are drop-in replacements for Django's `AutoField` that _simulate_ typed IDs.
+The underlying value is still a database-generated integer, stored and retrieved just like an `AutoField`, but it's displayed as a prefixed string like `user_1234`.
+"Spicy" is our made-up name for this integer-backed approach.

-## Why use spicy ids?
+## Why use typed IDs?

 Briefly: Because they're so much nicer for humans to work with.

 - **Readability:** While row-level primary keys are typically treated as "anonymous" (as in "not something anyone should have to care about"), the fact is these values still _show up_ in lots of situations: They're in URLs, dumped in logfiles, shown in queries, and so on.
 In these situations, it's just plain faster to understand "what am I looking at" when the identifier itself tells you its type.
 - **Conflict and accident prevention:** When your systems require you to pass around typed identifiers like `acct_1234` and `invoice_5432beef`, certain kinds of accidents become impossible.
 For example, `HTTP DELETE /users/invoice_21` fails fast.
-- **Future-proofing:** Adopting spicy IDs means your systems and APIs are developed to accept a basically-opaque string as an ID.
-While their underlying type is numeric, in very advanced situations you may be able to migrate to a different type or datastore "behind" the abstraction the string ID creates.
+- **Future-proofing:** Adopting typed IDs means your systems and APIs are developed to accept a basically-opaque string as an ID.
+Because callers never depend on the underlying representation, you keep the freedom to change it later, for example migrating a "spicy" integer id to a different type or datastore "behind" the abstraction the string ID creates.

 For a more detailed look at this pattern, see Stripe's ["Object IDs: Designing APIs for Humans"](https://dev.to/stripe/designing-apis-for-humans-object-ids-3o5a).